pomsky-lang/website/content/docs/reference/comparison.md

 ---

-[This wiki](https://github.com/oilshell/oil/wiki/Alternative-Regex-Syntax) has a list of projects with similar goals to Pomksy.
+[This wiki](https://github.com/oilshell/oil/wiki/Alternative-Regex-Syntax) has a list of projects with similar goals to Pomsky.
 Here's a list of the most popular projects:

 {{< alert icon="⚠️" text="Disclaimer that as the maintainer of Pomsky, I am obviously biased.
 If you find any incorrect or misleading information, please <a href='https://github.com/rulex-rs/website/issues'>open an issue</a>." />}}